The Phoenix (formerly Typhoon) oilfield is located in blocks 236 and 237 in the central Green Canyon area of the Gulf of Mexico.

 Helix Producer I FPU

-The work started with recovery of the original flowlines, risers and umbilicals, which had fallen to the sea floor, and repairing the oil and gas export pipelines.
+The work started with recovery of the original flowlines, risers and umbilicals that had fallen to the sea floor, as well as the repair of the oil and gas export pipelines.

 The disconnectable turret system (DTS) buoy was installed by Helix’s Q4000 drilling vessel.

 Phoenix field development

-The Phoenix field will be developed as subsea wells tied to the Helix Producer I FPU.
 The existing eight wells from Typhoon will also be completed as subsea and tied to the FPU.

-Two other wells - Typhoon #4 and Little Burn - were not in production at that time.
+Two other wells, Typhoon #4 and Little Burn, were not in production at that time.
 Another well is expected from Phoenix.

 Initial production was planned to come from four wells tied to the FPU.

-The operator planned to use the existing wellhead equipment and new umbilicals, flowlines and jumpers were installed as part of the subsea production system.
+The operator planned to use the existing wellhead equipment and new umbilicals, while new flowlines and jumpers were installed as part of the subsea production system.

 Topsides and risers

 The topsides were designed and produced by Oil Field Development Engineering.

-The riser system consists of four disconnectable risers -two for production, one for oil export and one for gas export.
+The riser system consists of four disconnectable risers: two for production, one for oil export and one for gas export.

 The ten topside production modules will be installed over the hull in Ingleside, Texas, US.

 A letter of indent for the supply of flexible risers and jumpers for the project was given to Wellstream International by ERT in October 2006.